JackSelleck/Usagi-Engine/README.md

 Gonna be awhile till this is done cause game engine be big, im mostly just following along with the chernos extremly lengthy game engine series.

+One thing im doing differently from the series is using cmake rather than premake

 But once i know what im doing id like to pivot to making a better rpg maker, since a lot of my favorite games are top town 2D!!!

 Despite this the engine will have 3D capability as well as 2D, basically just for portfolio reasons.